Get ready to introduce a new delicious, nutritious ingredient into your diet: pears!

 |Total fats||0 g|

-Many thanks to Apple and Pear Australia Ltd for much of the information in this article.
-For more information, please visit www.aapga.com.au.
+Thanks to Apple and Pear Australia Ltd for much of the information in this article.
+For more information, visit www.aapga.com.au.